Bambuu/intermediate-react/part6/src/assignments/assignment-2.md

-# ASSIGNMENT 2 - Changing the theme!
+# ASSIGNMENT 2 - Theme-togglin'

 ## Exercise A:
-Let's look at changing the theme now!
-To do that, we'll need two themes.
+To change the theme that, we'll need two themes.
 Change our `theme` object to look like this:
 ```js
 {